Pages with tag Proterra

 With 73-bus sale to King County, Proterra says electric buses are now mainstream:

 King County Metro, in the Seattle area, has announced they will purchase 73 Proterra electric buses.
 For its part, Proterra claims this is "the moment when batter-electric buses crossed over to mainstream acceptance."
 The advantage an electric bus brings is fuel cost reduction.
 The cost for electricity-as-a-fuel is lower than the cost of diesel-as-a-fuel in equivalent vehicles.
 The more the vehicle is driven, the greater the gain from fuel cost savings, and since city buses obviously drive a lot there's a big opportunity to save on costs.
-See Calculating electric car cost per mile of range – therefore is more valuable
+See How to calculate electric car cost per mile of range – which EV is more valuable

 - Yosemite becomes first U.S. National Park to purchase zero-emissions buses from Proterra